-Co-writer Eskil Vogt discusses approaching genre cinema for the first time, depicting characters’ interiority on screen, and his collaboration with director Joachim Trier.
-This is the first feature in our Special Issue on Thelma.
-Read the rest of the issue here.
+Co-writer Eskil Vogt discusses approaching genre cinema for the first time in Thelma, depicting characters’ interiority on screen, and his collaboration with director Joachim Trier.

 Thelma is the fourth film by Norwegian auteur Joachim Trier and his first foray into genre cinema.
 It’s the story of a religious young woman entering adulthood who manifests strange powers after falling in love with a female classmate.
 Trier has also re-teamed with cinematographer Jakob Ihre and editor Olivier Bugge Coutté — all of whom have worked on all of Trier’s features.
 For our first feature in our Special Issue on Thelma, we interviewed Trier’s longtime screenwriting partner, Eskil Vogt, who has co-written all of Trier’s films with him.